ledoantruc/Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

 - Edit some value for terraform config for new region such as azs, arn of primary RDS cluster...
 - Deploy VPC, Subnet, LB, EC2 instance for Ubuntu-Web, EKS Cluster and RDS Cluster via Terraform
 - Deploy Monitoring Stack
+- Deploy RDS cluster and infrastures in secondary zone and ensure both sites are configured the same by using Terraform (infrastructure as code - IaC)

 ## Steps:
 You won't actually perform these steps, but write out what you would do to "fail-over" your application and database cluster to the other region.
 Think about all the pieces that were setup and how you would use those in the other region